pypa/flit/README.rst

        [project.urls]
        Home = "https://github.com/sirrobin/foobar"

-   You can edit this file to add other metadata, for example to set up command line scripts.
+   You can edit this file to add other metadata, for example, to set up command line scripts.
 See the
    `pyproject.toml page <https://flit.readthedocs.io/en/latest/pyproject_toml.html#scripts-section>`_
    of the documentation.